Advertisement

 • Have your dog respond to you by saying “Walk” or “Sit” so their focus is entirely on you.

-• Create some kind of diversion or activity that your dog is likely to want to be involved in, such as a piece of food laying on the floor.
+• Create a diversion or activity that your dog is likely to want to be involved in, such as a piece of food lying on the floor

-• Lead your dog near to the piece of food.
+• Lead your dog near the piece of food.
 As they look at it or move towards it, say “Leave” and offer the dog a reward for turning towards you and leaving the distraction alone.
-Make sure you also give them praise.
+Make sure you also give them praise

-• Keep practising this exercise and make it increasingly more difficult by distracting your dog in different ways and in different locations.
+• Keep practising this exercise and make it increasingly more difficult by distracting your dog in different ways and different locations

 How much does it cost to have a dog professionally trained?